davis68/martian-computing/lessons/lesson38-nock-1.md

 *[a 2 b c]          *[*[a b] *[a c]]
 ```

-Rule Two resolves `b` and `c` against the subject, then computes with the result of `b` as the subject of formula `c`.  (`*` is the Nock interpreter with the head of the cell being the su)bject and the tail of the cell being the formula.
+Rule Two resolves `b` and `c` against the subject, then computes with the result of `b` as the subject of formula `c`.  (`*` is the Nock interpreter with the head of the cell being the subject and the tail of the cell being the formula.)

 ```nock
 *[a 3 b]            ?*[a b]